Mickey Mouse (comic book): IDW Publishing

 In 2015, IDW Publishing in San Diego began publishing new Disney comics.
 The first new Mickey Mouse comic was numbered "#1 (310)" and was released on June 3, 2015.
 IDW also relaunched Donald Duck, Uncle Scrooge and Walt Disney's Comics and Stories at the time.

 IDW issues of Mickey Mouse, generally containing 35–40 pages of comics apiece, are slightly longer than the earlier Boom and Gemstone issues, and tend to feature extended-length adventure stories from two of the best-known Italian Mickey creators, Romano Scarpa and Andrea "Casty" Castellan.
 Co-stars such as Eurasia Toft and Ellsworth are featured prominently; the former for the first time in the United States, and the second for the first time in many years.
 Shorter backup stories by the likes of Noel Van Horn and Lars Jensen have also been included.
+IDW's run ended in 2017 with #21 (330).
+Mickey stories would afterwards be featured in Walt Disney's Comics and Stories and the short-lived Donald and Mickey until IDW ceased publishing Disney titles in 2020.

 Some of the title's IDW Publishing run was collected in the hardcover book series Timeless Tales.

+Fantagraphics

+In October 2025, Fantagraphics became the publisher of the classic Disney comic titles after having published archival collections of Disney comics since 2011.
+Mickey Mouse returned as a bi-monthly title with a #1 and legacy numbering #331 in November 2025.